-The condensing unit heater is a new eco-friendly and efficient solution that is unique on the market.
-This solution is comprised of a stainless steel gas condensing heat exchanger, a premix burner and a water heat exchanger.
-It ensures the highest efficiency from 98% to 108% use the latest technologies available resulting in reduced running costs, noise and emissions.The unit is so efficient that quoted savings in gas consumption of up to 30% can be achieved when compared to a conventional gas fired unit heater, so if you want the most modern and most technologically advanced condensing unit heater, then range this is for you!
+The condensing unit heater is a eco-friendly and efficient solution that is regarded as the best warm air heater on the market.
+This solution is comprised of a stainless steel gas condensing heat exchanger, and a premix burner .
+It ensures the highest efficiency from 98% to 106% and utilizes the latest technologies available, resulting in reduced running costs, noise and emissions.The unit is so efficient that quoted savings in gas consumption of up to 30% can be achieved when compared to a conventional gas fired unit heater, so if you want the most modern and most technologically advanced condensing unit heater, then range this is for you!

 Condensing Unit Heater Advantages:

 Pre-mix gas burner with low NOx emissions (class 5)

 Efficiency from 96.6% to 108%

 Quick warm up in less than 60 seconds

 Flue pipe system in polypropylene

 6 models from 9.4 kW to 116 kW Ouput